JesseCol/winui-windowing/README.md

-# MyApp - WinUI Windowing Test Bench
+# WinUI Windowing Test Bench

 This is a little WinUI 3 app for poking at Windows and AppWindow features by hand.
 Think of it as a control panel with a bunch of buttons.
 You click a button, and a